cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/schedules.rst

 We added another schedule that runs once hourly, but only if no other run of the workflow in the last hour succeeded and no concurrent run is happening.
-We also add the concurrency constraint to the first schedule to make it does not kick off when the second schedule is just executing a job.
+We also add the concurrency constraint to the first schedule to make sure it does not kick off when the second schedule is just executing a job.

 Note that through the properties we can indicate to the workflow which schedule triggered